-- mitigation (steps to decrease CO2 and other greenhouse gas levels to minimize the change in climate), - adaptation (strategies to deal with a climate that is hotter and stormier), and - resilience (sustainability).
+- mitigation (steps to decrease CO2 and other greenhouse gas levels to minimize the change in climate), - ▶ adaptation (strategies to deal with a climate that is hotter and stormier), and - resilience (sustainability).

-Clinicians are in a unique position to protect the health of pregnant people and children by:
+Clinicians are in a unique position to protect the health of families:

-- advocating for policy changes that address climate change and - providing clinical recommendations for patients to protect themselves from the health impacts of climate hazards.
+providing clinical recommendations for patients to protect themselves from the health impacts of climate hazards.